Start trading forex in French Polynesia using eToro as your trusted online broker.

 Imagine that you open a brokerage account and fund it with 100,000 F. You believe that the franc will soon decrease in value against the British pound, so you decide to invest your entire lot of francs into the pound.
 Your broker offers you up to 100:1 leverage, which means that you can potentially place a trade worth up to 10 million francs.
 However, you choose to use 10:1 leverage.

-1 GBP is currently equal to 0.0076 XPF, which means you can convert 1 million francs to 7,600 pounds..
+If the GBP was equal to 0.0076 XPF, youwould be able to convert 1 million francs to 7,600 pounds.
 Soon, you see that your analysis was correct — when the value of 1 GBP reaches 0.0072 XPF, you decide to convert your pounds back to francs.
 This leaves you with about 1,055,555 F. After accounting for the money you used in leverage, you’ve earned a profit of about 55,555 F on this trade.

 Making Money with Forex in French Polynesia

 Trading forex is legal in French Polynesia, and there are no current legal limitations to the amount of profit that you can take from your trading or the amount of money you can deposit into an international brokerage account.
 However, there are very few controls and license requirements for local brokers.

 We recommend working with an international broker overseen by a major regulatory body like the Cyprus Securities and Exchange Commission or the Financial Conduct Authority.
 These brokers need to meet strict checks that ensure the broker is financially stable, and limitations are put on available leverage.
 These accounts also typically have negative balance protections, which prevent you from falling into debt when you trade forex.